Daniil-Selikhanovych/Large-Scale-Optimal-Transport-and-Maping-Estimation/README.md

   <img width="500" alt="Toy Experiment 2" src="https://github.com/Daniil-Selikhanovych/neural-ot/blob/master/img/gauss2.png?raw=true">
 </p>

-In this experiment we learn to transform samples from the unimodal Multivariate Normal into the pre-computed samples from multimodal mixture of other Multivariate Normals.
+In this experiment we learn to **transform** samples from the unimodal Multivariate Normal (**continuous distribution**) into the pre-computed samples from multimodal mixture of other Multivariate Normals (**discrete distribution**).
 We solve an Optimal Transport problem by representing the optimal mapping with neural network.
 Then we check that the original density has been successfully transformed.

 ### Domain Adaptation